ericoporto/ags-manual-wiki/Game.md

     static int Game.GetColorFromRGB(int red, int green, int blue)

-Gets the AGS Colour Number for the specified RGB colour.
+Gets the AGS Color Number for the specified RGB color.
 The red, green and blue components are values from 0 to 255.
-This function gives you a run-time equivalent to the Colour Finder in the editor.
+This function gives you a run-time equivalent to the Color Finder in the editor.

-This command is slow in 256-colour games, since the palette has to be scanned to find the nearest matching colour.
+This command is slow in 256-color games, since the palette has to be scanned to find the nearest matching color.

 **NOTE:** This is a static function, and thus need to be called with `Game.` in front of it.
 See the example below.